 For more than a century, the Boy Scouts of America has helped build the future leaders of this country by combining educational activities and lifelong values with fun.
 Troop 1313 is proud to be a part of one of the nation's largest and most prominent values-based youth development organizations.
 Our program provides opportunities for young people to build character, learn the responsibilities of participating citizenship, and develop personal fitness.

-Troop 1313 is a boy-led troop under the guidance of adult Scoutmasters.
-By fulfilling the responsibilities of such positions as patrol leader, assistant patrol leader, assistant senior patrol leader, and senior patrol leader, as well as quartermaster, webmaster, and other troop-wide positions, boys learn to work together and develop leadership skills.
+Troop 1313 is a Scout-led troop under the guidance of adult Scoutmasters.
+By fulfilling the responsibilities of such positions as patrol leader, assistant patrol leader, assistant senior patrol leader, and senior patrol leader, as well as quartermaster, webmaster, and other troop-wide positions, Scouts learn to work together and develop leadership skills.

-Although chartered by Sunrise Valley Elementary School PTA, Troop 1313 meets most of the time at Hunters Woods Elementary School.
-Meetings are held every Wednesday evening from 7:30 to 8:30.
+Although chartered by Sunrise Valley Elementary School PTA, Troop 1313 meets most of the time at Langston Hughes Middle School.
+Meetings are held every Tuesday evening from 7:30 to 8:30.
 Meeting activities rotate each week between merit badge night, game night, Patrol Leader's Council (once a month), and special events.

 Scouting is a way of life.